 Day Four – Nahakwe – Venda Rural – Fundudzi Camp

-After breakfast you will leave Nahakwe, heading north along the famous Witvlag Road and past some of Venda’s most beautiful and sacred places.
-You will go to the Sacred Forest and Lake Fundudzi, the local guides teaching you about the amazing local traditions and attractions.
+After an early breakfast you will leave Nahakwe, heading north through rural Venda and past some of Venda’s most beautiful and sacred places with the local guides teaching you about the amazing local traditions and attractions.
 By lunch time you will arrive in village of Makwarani where the local ladies will treat you to a traditional meal, cooked outdoors under a tree, and after lunch perform some of their traditional dances.
-You will drive to Fundudzi Camp late afternoon, and a light dinner will be served at the local tavern where the guides will take you to meet more of the locals.
+You will drive to Fundudzi Camp late afternoon.
+There’s an option for a light meal or just a drink at the local tavern where the guides will take you to meet more of the locals.

 Fundudzi Camp: Units Rondawels with 2x single beds with duvets and extra blankets.
 The rondawel has a simple en-suit with shower, flush toilet and basin.
 The light in the room is from portable solar lanterns.
 The communal area has a single unit to re-charge USB-charging devices.
 The camp is built on the side of a hill with stone steps between units.
 It is a natural ‘’keep fit circuit’’!

 Nahakwe – Venda – Fundudzi: 200kms / 5 hours